yale-mgt-858-spring-2021/sql-joins-starter/04-count_state_shipping_optimized/README.md

 A `purchase_items` row must have a `state` that is one of three values:
 Pending, Delivered, or Returned.
 We'd like to know for each U.S. state (like VA, CA, or CT) how many purchase_items are in each state.
-(Sorry that the term "state" is used in two different ways! 🙃) Please `COUNT` the number of orders that we have in each state for each U.S. state 😉.
+(The term "state" in this database has two different meanings: a U.S. state and an item status! 🙃) Please `COUNT` the number of orders that we have in each item state for each U.S. state 😉.
 Order the results ascending by U.S. state first and `purchase_items` state second.

-You *do not* need to show rows that have a zero count.
-For example, if CT has zero items in a state of "Pending" you do not need to show a row for that.
+Please name your columns as `state`, `item_state`, and `count`, respectively.

 You might find the following SQL constructs useful in your answer: `JOIN`, `ON`, `COUNT`, `GROUP`.